knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 "Input" is what goes "in" a system, and "output" is what comes "out" as a result.
 Before the Jacquard loom, direct human intervention was critical in the input to get the desired output.
 In the case of the Jacquard loom, at a given moment, the input is a punch card, and the output is a row of threads being woven in a specific pattern, all without the "human touch".

-This invention laid the foundation for key concepts in computing, notably the idea of feeding punch cards (containing instructions) as input to a machine, and having that machine d.
+This invention laid the foundation for key concepts in computing, notably the idea of feeding punch cards (containing instructions) as input to a machine.
 It foreshadowed the later development of computing devices.

 ## Charles Babbage and the Analytical Engine: Conceptualizing the Computer